 Regional centers are economic units designated by USCIS for the purpose of encouraging regional economic development through EB-5 investment.
-Typically, regional centers are limited partnerships, limited liability companies, or C-corporations, but other organizational structures can apply for regional center designation.
-Organizations apply for designation through Form I-924, Application for Regional Center under the Immigrant Investor Pilot Program.
+Typically, regional centers are limited partnerships, limited liability companies, or C corporations, but other organizational structures can apply for regional center designation.
+Organizations apply for designation through Form I-924, Application for Regional Center under the Immigrant Investor Program.

 The Advantages and Disadvantages of Establishing an EB-5 Regional Center

 The key advantage of establishing a regional center is that it enables developers to accept large investments from EB-5 investors who do not expect high returns on their investments.
 Investors’ primary goal is to secure permanent residency, so their focus is not on high returns.
 Additionally, their investments must be at risk during the entire investment period.

 Raising capital is further simplified by the advantages of regional center investments for EB-5 investors.
 These investments do not require participation in the day-to-day management of the project; they allow the inclusion of direct, indirect, and derived jobs in meeting the job-creation requirement; and they often involve projects in targeted employment areas (TEAs) that qualify for the lower investment threshold.
 This makes it easier to secure EB-5 capital.

 The main disadvantages of establishing a regional center relate to costs and time.
 The process tends to be fairly expensive.
 In addition to the $17,795 filing fee, applicants must factor in the cost of the professional assistance and supporting documentation required to complete the application.
 Developers may need the assistance of immigration counsel, a business attorney, a bank escrow agent, an economist, and a business plan writer.